hoff2/hoff2.github.io/_posts/2020-12-11-dependency-injection.md

 dependencies.
 What's a separation of concerns?

-In Scala's early days of aiming to be a "better Java", they tried to improve on this with a scoping feature called `implicit` that ended up replicating the same problem in the form of a certain crime against humanity called the Cake Pattern.
-Implicits came to be widely hated, though maybe not always fairly; they ended up being repurposed to build out an FP concept called typeclasses, which sounds awesome until you realize they're kind of just interfaces.
+In Scala's early days of aiming to be a "better Java", they tried to improve on this with a scoping feature called `implicit` that ended up replicating similar problems in the form of a certain crime against humanity called the Cake Pattern.
+Implicits came to be widely hated, though maybe not always fairly; they ended up being repurposed to build out an FP concept called typeclasses, which sound awesome until you realize they're kind of just interfaces.

-DI/IoC containers continue to be popular, especially in the concept of opinionated-architecture application frameworks in popular enterprise platforms/languages, and I'm able to work with them.
+DI/IoC containers continue to be popular, especially in the context of opinionated-architecture application frameworks in popular enterprise platforms/languages, and I'm able to work with them.
 When it's up to me, however, I prefer to use basic constructor- or setter-based DI methods in a manner influenced by things like hexagonal/ports-and-adapters or DCI architectures.
+Even then, messes get made.

  > Got a programming topic you'd like me to rant on?
 Send it to hoff2 at HEY dot
  > com.